What is Video Metadata? (The Complete 2026 Guide)

 Frequently Asked Questions

-Does metadata affect video quality?
+Does video metadata affect streaming quality?

 What is XMP metadata?